Connecting the Switch to the Network

 What to do next

-You are ready to create the initial switch configuration (see Creating the Initial Switch Configuration).
+Create the initial switch configuration.
+See Creating the Initial Switch Configuration.

 Creating the Initial Switch Configuration